 My key research contributions can be broadly organized into two core areas, namely (1) Cognitive and Neural Systems; and (2) Multimodal Information Mining and Fusion.
-This research statement shall review my key contributions in these two core research areas, along with three tracks of major projects I have undertaken: The first track is a series of projects with DSO National Laboratories over the past 15 years in developing Biologically-Inspired Cognitive Architectures and intelligent Computer Generated Forces (iCGF).
-The second track is a project Agent Augmented Co-Space, funded by National Research Foundation's Interactive Digital Media (IDM) programme office through Media Development Authority (MDA).
-The third track are projects under the umbrella of Aging in Place for development of assistive technologies for supporting the active living of elderly.
+This research statement shall review my key contributions in these two core research areas, along with two major tracks of translational projects I have undertaken: The first track is a series of projects in collaboration with DSO National Laboratories in developing Biologically Inspired Cognitive Architectures and intelligent Computer Generated Forces (iCGF).
+The other track consists of projects under the umbrella of Aging in Place for the development of assistive technologies for supporting the active living of elderly.